-Oral testimony of Iby Mainzer and Martin Mainzer
+Oral history interview with Iby Mainzer and Martin Mainzer

 Some video files begin with 10-60 seconds of color bars.

 - United States Holocaust Memorial Museum Collection, Gift of Violet Mainzer